Ambrosys/os-matcher/docs/content/Details/Filters/Router.rst

 It further creates statistical data about the routing.
 It is therefore the core filter of the |os-matcher|.

-For further explanation of its functionality we refer to the :ref:`algorithms` chapter.
+For further explanation of its functionality, please refer to the :ref:`algorithms` chapter.

 Input
 =====